arangodb/docs/3.9/appendix-deprecated.md

   discouraged.
 Their functionality is already removed, but they still exist to prevent unknown startup option errors.

-- **arangobench test cases**: arangobench provides several test cases which are marked as deprecated.
+- **arangobench test cases**: arangobench provides several test cases that are marked as deprecated.
 These test cases were originally written for internal testing and do not provide much value for end users.
 Therefore they will be removed in a future version of arangobench.
 Whenever a deprecated arangobench test case is invoked, there will be a warning message.

 - **HTTP and JavaScript traversal APIs**: The [HTTP traversal API](http/traversal.html)